July 21, 2019 1:16 pm

 Sometimes when one partner loses weight, it can negatively affect the relationship as well.
 Your partner may start to resent your weight loss and the new you, getting compliments from others.

-Or you may start resenting your partner's bad habits when it comes to diet and exercise.
-This can lead to one partner trying to sabotage another's a success or a couple not getting along as they once did.
+Or you may start to resent your partner's bad eating and exercise habits.
+This can lead to one partner trying to sabotage the other's success, or to the couple not getting on as well as they once did.

-To avoid this from happening to you, discuss your weight loss goals with your partner and if you can, try to get him or her on board to get healthy with you.
-If after weight loss, jealousy or resent sets in, you both need to talk about your feelings.
+To avoid this happening to you, discuss your weight loss goals with your partner and, if possible, try to get him or her on board to help you get healthy.
+If you feel jealous or resentful after losing weight, you both need to talk about your feelings.

-And reassure your partner that the relationship has not changed and you still want to be with him, and there is no need to worry.
-Weight loss is about being healthy and fit, and if you and your partner discuss feelings and vent when needed, your relationship shouldn't affect your overall weight loss goals and success.
+And reassure your partner that the relationship has not changed, that you still want to be together and that there is nothing to worry about.
+Weight loss is about being healthy and fit, and if you and your partner discuss your feelings and vent when you need to, your relationship shouldn't interfere with your overall weight loss goals and success.

 The Bottom Line

 There is a solution, and it's definitely something you can do together or individually.
-You need to make sensible meal choices and exercise.
-Encourage one another to cook healthy, well-balanced meals together.
-Relationships are meant to build each other up, not help both of you get lower.
+You need to make sensible food choices and exercise.
+Encourage each other to cook healthy, balanced meals together.
+Relationships are meant to build each other up, not bring you both down.

-If you applied the same partner-in-crime mentality to diet and exercise as you did to eating, you would be empowered and become the healthy and strong individual and couple that you have always wanted to be.
-Set goals together and accomplish those goals together.
+If you applied the same partner mentality to diet and exercise as you do to eating, you would be empowered to become the healthy and strong individuals and couple you always wanted to be.
+Set goals together and achieve them together.

 Join Our Mailing List